CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ## Considerations

 - Unlike the NVUE CLI, the NVUE API does not support configuring a plain text password for a user account; you must configure a hashed password for a user account with the NVUE API.
-- If there are multiple updates to be made on the switch, a root patch is recommended.
-A root patch can make configuration changes with fewer round trips to the switch; running many specific NVUE PATCH APIs to set or unset objects requires many round trips to the switch to set up the HTTP connection, transfer payload and responses, manage network utilization, and so on.
+- If you need to make multiple updates on the switch, NVIDIA recommends you use a root patch, which can make configuration changes with fewer round trips to the switch.
+Running many specific NVUE PATCH APIs to set or unset objects requires many round trips to the switch to set up the HTTP connection, transfer payload and responses, manage network utilization, and so on.

 ## Related Information

 - {{<exlink url="https://docs.nginx.com/" text="NGINX documentaion">}}
 - {{<exlink url="https://help.ubuntu.com/lts/serverguide/certificates-and-security.html" text="Ubuntu Certificates and Security documentation">}}
 - {{<exlink url="https://pypi.org/project/requests/" text="Python requests module">}}